lse-st446/lse-st446.github.io/index.md

 ---
 #### Week 3.
 Distributed computation models

-In this lecture we will explain the basic principles of distributed computation models that are in common use in the context of big data analytics systems.
-We will start with explaining mapreduce computation model that is in widespread use for distribuged processing of large datasets.
-We will then move on to consider Pregel computation model, developed for iterative computations such as computing PageRank of a large-scale input graph.
-Finally, we will consider the concept of a resilient distributed dataset, distributed memory abstraction that lets programmers perform in-memory computations on large clusters in a fault-tolerant manner.
-This will involve to consider the types of operations performed on resilient distributed datasets and their execution on a distributed cluster of machines.
+In this lecture we explain the basic principles of distributed computation models that are in common use in the context of big data analytics systems.
+We start with explaining MapReduce computation model that is in widespread use for distributed processing of large datasets.
+We then move on to consider Pregel computation model, developed for iterative computations such as computing PageRank vector for a large-scale input graph.
+Finally, we consider the concept of a Resilient Distributed Dataset (RDD), a distributed memory abstraction that lets programmers perform in-memory computations on large clusters in a fault-tolerant manner.
+This involves to consider the types of operations performed on RDDs and their execution on a distributed cluster of machines.

 *Readings*:
 * Karau, H., Konwinski, A., Wendell, P. and Zaharia, M., [Learning Spark: Lightining-fast Data Analysis](https://www.amazon.co.uk/Learning-Spark-Lightning-Fast-Data-Analysis/dp/1449358624), O'Reilly, 2015